sonniebailey/sonniebailey.github.io/about-content.md

 The effective rate asymptotes to $150/hr at extreme overruns — it never runs away from you, and never drops below that floor.

-For shorter, ad-hoc pieces of work — particularly with past clients — pure hourly at $300/hr is also fine.
 For substantive first-time engagements, I generally recommend the anchored-fee approach.
+For shorter, ad-hoc pieces of work — particularly with past clients — pure hourly rates are likely to be more appropriate than introducing anchored fee arrangements.

-##### Why do I offer anchored fee arrangements?

-I charge this way for three main reasons:
+I offer anchored fee arrangements for three main reasons:

 * **It aligns expectations with reality at the invoice moment.** With pure open-ended hourly billing, there's a recurring risk that the invoice ends up being more than the client was braced for.
 The anchored structure largely designs that mismatch out — overruns mean you're getting a bargain compared to the headline rate, and under-runs mean I've been rewarded for being efficient.